 Monday to Friday 8.30am – 5.00pm (Registry Counter 9.00am – 4.30pm).

-The tribunal is independent and is not connected to any hospital or other facility or organisation that provides mental health services.
+The Tribunal is independent.
+It is not connected to any hospital or other facility or organisation that provides mental health services.

 - promote the sustainable development of natural and physical resources and the maintenance of ecological processes and genetic diversity;

-- provide the fair, orderly and sustainable use and development of air, land and water;
+- provide for the fair, orderly and sustainable use and development of air, land and water;

 - encourage public involvement in resource management and planning;